cncf/toc/process/graduation-proposal-template.md

 ### * Link to Incubation Due Diligence(DD) Document

-### * Address any concerns or recommendations from the SIG and/or TOC sponsor(s) from the DD Document
+### * Address any concerns or recommendations from the TAG and/or TOC sponsor(s) from the DD Document